porter-finance/v1-core/spec/architecture.md

 ### 2. Issuer Contacts Porter Finance

-- Porter Finance evaluates Issuer's credit worthyness
+- Porter Finance evaluates Issuer's credit worthiness
-- Porter Finance creates parameters for the issuance
+- Porter Finance recommends parameters for the issuance
-  - Amount of ERC20 token backing each share (Collateral Token)
+  - Amount of ERC20 token backing each bond share or
+    - This is known as the **collateral token**
-  - Amount of collateral each share would convert into
+  - Amount of collateral each bond share would convert into
-  - Maturity date
+  - Total issuance length
+    - This is known as the **maturity date**
   - Total issuance size
+    - This is known as the **total supply**
-  - The ERC20 token the Bond is denominated in (Payment Token)
+  - The ERC20 token the Bond is denominated
+    - This is known as the **payment token**
-- Porter Finance adds Issuer to allow list
+- Porter Finance adds Issuer to the Issuer Allow List
-- Porter Finance adds Collateral Token & Payment Token to allow list
+- Porter Finance adds both the Collateral & Payment Tokens to the token allow list

 ### 3. Issuer Creates a Bond